fuzziqersoftware/newserv/README.md

 # Non-server features

-newserv has many CLI options, which can be used to access functionality other than the game and proxy server.
+newserv has many CLI options, which can be used to access functionality other than the game server and proxy.
 Run `newserv help` to see a full list of the options and how to use each one.

 The data formats that newserv can convert to/from are: